US citizens urged to leave Iraq, Iran vows 'harsh retaliation' after top general killed

 The killing of Gen. Qassem Soleimani, the head of Iran's elite Quds Force, marks a major escalation in the standoff between Washington and Iran, which has careened from one crisis to another since President Donald Trump withdrew from the 2015 nuclear deal and imposed crippling sanctions.

-The United States urged its U.S. citizens to leave Iraq "immediately."
-The State Department said the embassy in Baghdad, which was attacked by Iran-backed militiamen and other protesters earlier this week, is closed and all consular services have been suspended.
+The United States urged American citizens to leave Iraq "immediately" following the Friday airstrike at Baghdad's international airport that killed Soleimani and nine others, Iran's state TV reported Friday.
+The State Department said the embassy in Baghdad, which was attacked by Iran-backed militiamen and their supporters earlier this week, is closed and all consular services have been suspended.

 #Iraq: Due to heightened tensions in Iraq and the region, we urge U.S. citizens to depart Iraq immediately.
 Due to Iranian-backed militia attacks at the U.S. Embassy compound, all consular operations are suspended.
 U.S. citizens should not approach the Embassy. pic.twitter.com/rdRce3Qr4a— Travel - State Dept (@TravelGov) January 3, 2020